Isharma-mi/hyperskill-simple-chatty-bot/README.md

 # hyperskill-simple-chatty-bot
-The java file contains the final code made for the Simple Chatty Bot Tutorial completed on 6/07/2022.
+The java file contains the final code made for the Simple Chatty Bot Project.
+Completed on 6/07/2022.